 Internet defamation lawyers are civil attorneys.
 They file civil lawsuits.
 They cannot press or pursue criminal charges for defamation.
 If you want to file charges against someone, you need to speak to your local police force.

-There are some states that have criminal libel laws, but people rarely go to jail for defamation.
+There are some states that have criminal defamation laws, but people rarely go to jail for defamation.
 It is usually best for clients to pursue defamation as a civil matter.

 What an amazing experience to hire a company and for them to actually over delivered.
 Thank you Melanie for your professionalism and thank you to everyone that made the removal of that awful link so extremely fast.